Last Updated on October 20, 2023

 In Celtic mythology, crows and ravens are also prominent figures with multifaceted symbolism:

-Battle and Conflict: Crows and ravens are often associated with battlefields and conflict.
+Battle And Conflict: Crows and ravens are often associated with battlefields and conflict.
 Their presence was seen as an omen of impending strife or as witnesses to important events.

-Messenger of the Otherworld: Crows are occasionally seen in Celtic myth as messengers between the world of the living and the Otherworld, home of spirits and gods.
+Messenger Of The Otherworld: Crows are occasionally seen in Celtic myth as messengers between the world of the living and the Otherworld, home of spirits and gods.
 They transport information and trade secrets between these worlds.

-Protection and Guidance: Crows and ravens are sometimes viewed as protectors and guides.
+Protection And Guidance: Crows and ravens are sometimes viewed as protectors and guides.
 They are guardians of sacred spaces and may offer guidance to those who seek it.

 Japanese Crow Symbolism: Cultural Importance and Symbolic Meanings